 - Store in a tightly-sealed container in the pantry.
 Use as needed.
 This powder will keep for one week.
 Prepare the Larb Moo:

 - Using the same sauté pan you used to toast the rice, brown the ground pork over medium-high heat.
 Use the same wooden spoon as before to break the pork into small pieces as you cook it.
 Brown the meat for 10 minutes, or until no pink shows, and the meat is cooked through.
 Once the meat has cooked, drain any excess fat from the pan.

-- Reduce the heat to low and add 3 tablespoons of the khao khua to the meat, followed by the chili flakes.
+Reduce the heat to low and add 3 tablespoons of the khao khua to the meat, followed by the chili flakes and sugar.
 Stir to combine.

 Add the fish sauce and the lime juice to the pan, followed by the red onion.